-The truth is that the “secret” to SEO is working to regularly receive backlinks from well respected, and industry relevant websites.
-As Moz puts it; “if you’re looking for a site that ranks well with no external links, be prepared to look for a very long time.”
+The truth is that one of the key “secrets” to SEO is working to regularly receive backlinks from well respected, and industry relevant websites.
+As Moz puts it, “if you’re looking for a site that ranks well with no external links, be prepared to look for a very long time.”

 So how do you build high-quality backlinks?
-Here, we go through four main strategies taken straight from our own playbook: competitor analysis, guest blogging, industry directories and link reclamation.
+Here, we go through our top four techniques for backlink building, taken straight from our own playbook.
+Here, we’ll go through competitor analysis, guest blogging, industry directories and link reclamation.

 1. Competitor analysis

-Find out what sites are linking to your competitors by using tools like Ahrefs or SEMrush.
-This often provides a strong list of potential sites that could link to yours.
-Careful analysis of their backlink landscape will also help you establish what strategies they are using.
+You can find out what sites are linking to your competitors by using tools like Ahrefs or SEMrush.
+This often provides a strong list of potential sites that could link to yours and closer analysis of their backlink profile will also help you establish what strategies they are using.

 2. Guest blogging

-Whilst sometimes overdone, if you can find websites that are a good source of traffic and relevant to yours, these are prime for guest blogging as doing so will add value to both the publisher and author.
-After building up previous guest blogs, you’ll be more likely to guest blog on sites with higher domain authority (DA) scores.
+Whilst sometimes overdone, if you can find websites that are a good source of traffic and relevant to yours, these are prime for guest posting as doing so offers value to both the publisher and author.
+However, it’s important to remember that links should be useful to site users and use anchor text in a natural way.
+Once you’ve build up some credibility with previous guest posts, you’ll be much more likely to be accepted to provide guest posts on sites with higher domain authority (DA) scores.

 3. Industry directories

-While many directory links can be useless, if the directory is relevant to your industry, the links are likely to be valuable, and moreover easy to get.
+Whilst many directory links can be useless and have low domain authority, a number of web directory links are trustworthy and useful.
+If the directory is relevant to your industry then links are likely to be valuable, as well as very simple to get.

 4. Link reclamation